dev-cafe/branching-model/index.md

 - Bugfixes directed towards `release/X.Y.Z` require to bump the patch number, signalled by creating a new tag.
-- Important bugfixes in a given `release/X.Y.Z` can, if necessary, be ported to `release/X.Y` and further to `master` by merging.
+- Important bugfixes in a given `release/X.Y.Z` can, if necessary, be ported to `release/X.Y` and further to `master` by _merging_.
 - Important bugfixes in `master` can, if necessary, be ported to `release/X.Y` and `release/X.Y.Z` by _cherry picking_.

 ## Source branch

-A pull request (PR) PRs from any fork should never start from the branch to which they are directed in the upstream repository.
+A PR from any fork should never start from the branch to which they are directed in the upstream repository.

 Explanation: